NOAA-GFDL/MDTF-diagnostics/diagnostics/rossby_wave_packet/doc/rossby_wave_packet.rst

 .. _rossby_wave_packet:

-Rossby Wave Packet Amplitude and Propagation
+Rossby Wave Packet Diagnostics
 ============================================

 Last update: September 2026

-The Rossby Wave Packet (RWP) POD diagnoses the local envelope amplitude, wrapped phase, phase speed, and horizontal group velocity of midlatitude upper-tropospheric waves.
-It operates on six-hourly model northward wind at 250 hPa supplied by the MDTF data layer.
-The POD reads every model case from the framework's Intake-ESM catalog, uses the variable, coordinate, calendar, and analysis-period metadata supplied for that case, and writes case-resolved NetCDF fields together with four multi-case summary figures.
+This Rossby Wave Packet (RWP) POD diagnoses envelope amplitude, wrapped phase, phase speed, and horizontal group velocity from six-hourly model northward wind at 250 hPa.
+For each model case selected in an MDTF run, the POD uses the framework-prepared wind field and writes the diagnostic fields to NetCDF together with summary figures.
+It also supports direct analysis of a NetCDF file without using the MDTF framework.

 Version and contact information
 -------------------------------